GLBT Historical Society Museum

 What you need to know

-Rotating exhibitions draw from the society’s deep archive.
-Past shows have covered the AIDS crisis, transgender history, queer nightlife, Harvey Milk’s camera shop, and the Compton’s Cafeteria riot of 1966, three years before Stonewall.
+Rotating exhibitions draw from the GLBT Historical Society’s archive of over 1,000 collections.
+Past exhibitions have covered the AIDS crisis, transgender history, queer nightlife, Harvey Milk’s camera shop, and the 1966 Compton’s Cafeteria riot, an event in the Tenderloin three years before Stonewall.

 Visiting

-Best time: Weekday afternoons for quiet viewing.
-Visit during Pride month (June) for special programming.
+Best time: Weekday afternoons are usually quietest.
+Pride month (June) brings extra programming.

 Getting There

-Castro Street Muni station (K, L, M lines).
-F-Market streetcar to Castro and Market.
-The 33-Ashbury/18th bus stops a block away.
-Street parking on 18th Street is metered and competitive.
+Castro Street Muni Metro station (K, L, M, and T lines) is two blocks east at Castro and Market.
+The F Market & Wharves historic streetcar terminates at the same intersection.
+The 33 Ashbury/18th bus stops at 18th and Castro, a block from the museum.
+Street parking on 18th Street is metered and limited.

 Explore Nearby